BetterTyped/hyper-fetch/documentation/blog/2021-12-29-introducing-hyper-fetch.md

 approved by the creators, especially at the beginning of the road, where testing and it may take us a while to cover everything with testing.

-## Builder
+## Client

-Builder is a class thanks to which we can control the entire process of interaction with the server.
-This is where all request sending queues, cache and other modules necessary for operation, such as the http client, are initialized.
+Client is a class thanks to which we can control the entire process of interaction with the server.
+This is where all request sending queues, cache and other modules necessary for operation, such as the http adapter, are initialized.
 Its main purpose is to set up one place where we prepare our connection, first of all establishing the base url of our server.
-With the setup builder behind us, we can create new instances of commands that will be able to use the prepared setup and derive information from it.
+With the setup client behind us, we can create new instances of requests that will be able to use the prepared setup and derive information from it.

-## Command
+## Request

-Command is an interaction with a given endpoint.
+Request is an interaction with a given endpoint.
 During initialization, we set the path, method and a whole range of interesting options such as cache time, retries count etc. It keeps the configuration needed to execute the request or to dump it and save in queue storage to wait for its turn.
-The biggest advantage of Command is simplicity and the ability to quickly set the entire configuration - only one option is required - the endpoint(method is defaulted to GET).
+The biggest advantage of Request is simplicity and the ability to quickly set the entire configuration - only one option is required - the endpoint(method is defaulted to GET).